top of page

 DAY 14: JEDDAH SITES; BULLET TRAIN TO MEDINA

-Later in the afternoon, we will take a bullet train to Medina, the second most religious city in Saudi after Mecca, which is open to foreigners.
-We will check into our hotel where we will have dinner.
+Later in the afternoon, we’ll take a bullet train to Medina, the second holiest city in Saudi Arabia.
+While Mecca is off-limits to non-Muslims, Medina is open to visitors.

 Overnight in Medina